Simão & Co. Wines

-Arthur began her career as a registered nurse, but an interest in wine eventually diverted her into earning a bachelor’s degree in oenology and viticulture.
+Beginning her career as a registered nurse, an interest in wine eventually diverted Arthur into earning a bachelor’s degree in oenology and viticulture.
 Somewhat against the flow, she developed a deep passion for fortified wines, and a practical apprenticeship both in Rutherglen and Portugal cemented her on the path to making her own range.
 That was all supposed to happen in Rutherglen, but a trip back to her home state saw her meet her future husband, Rob, a third-generation Margaret River farmer.

-Arthur returned to WA to set up on shop on the family farm, working at both McHenry Honen and Amberley Estate while they found their feet.
+Returning to WA to set up on shop on the family farm, Arthur worked at both McHenry Honen and Amberley Estate while her and her husband found their feet.
 The Arthur Wines debut release was in 2011, with friends and family pitching in.
-“We had a few hiccups especially in the labelling department which meant we had to re-apply all the neck ties on our first run.
+“We had a few hiccups especially in the labelling department which meant we had to reapply all the neck ties on our first run.
 But we learn as we go and improve what we do each time.
 We completed our winery build in 2013 which made it so much easier as our first bub arrived just before the fruit did in that year.”

 While there are others that make fortified wines in the region – though not many – there are none with such a singular approach.
 “Fortified.
 It’s all we do,” says Arthur.
 “Everything in our cellar is fortified.
 I guess we are different to other fortified wine producers as we are in Margaret River, which is known for exceptional table wines and not fortifieds.
 But like all wine, the key is excellent quality fruit which we have in abundance here.
 We are different with our branding, as we are trying to lose that older person stereotype of fortifieds and make our wines appeal to a wider audience.”